Paralyzing collison brings two players together

 ATLANTA - Southern University injured football player Devon Gales is walking with the help of a machine at the Shepard Center in Atlanta, Ga.

-"Everyday I get on it, and they put me on that speed and I feel like I'm on in a track meet.
-I'm trying to run as fast as I can," says Gales.
+"Everyday I get on it, and they put me on that speed and I feel like I'm in a track meet.
+I'm trying to run as fast as I can," Gales said.

 Gales was hit by UGA kicker Marshall Morgan, changing both of the lives.

-"I was just trying to not get laid out and so I kind of braced & leaned forward for impact and he did it too- and I guess last second he stuck his head down," says Morgan.
+"I was just trying to not get laid out and so I kind of braced and leaned forward for impact and he did it too.
+And I guess last second he stuck his head down," Morgan said.

-Though, Morgan wasn't physically injured during that game, he suffered from an enormous amount of guilt.
+Though Morgan wasn't physically injured during that game, he suffered from an enormous amount of guilt.
 Gales says it was not his fault and has forgiven him.

-"Just the forgiveness they've shown pure love and compassion," says Morgan.
+"Just the forgiveness they've shown, pure love and compassion," Morgan said.

 Through this injury, these two now have a sense of brotherhood.

-"I feel like God put me here for a reason," says Gales.
+"I feel like God put me here for a reason," Gales said.

-Gales and Morgan plan to team up and talk to high school athletes about what their experience.
+Gales and Morgan plan to team up and talk to high school athletes about their experience.

-If you would like to help Gales move into a handicap accessible home and game some independence, text "Devon" to 706-204-1707 and use #DawgHouseForDevonDriv3ForFiv3 on social media.
+If you would like to help Gales move into a handicap accessible home and gain some independence, text "Devon" to 706-204-1707 and use #DawgHouseForDevonDriv3ForFiv3 on social media.

 More News